collapsed-stacks/startups/questions/448/ui-ux-design-services-online-business-narrowing-niche.md

 - posted by: [Laxiton6893](https://stackexchange.com/users/2181902/laxiton6893) on 2014-08-22
 - score: 1

-<p>I think it's fine.
+I think it's fine.
 Narrowing down to mobile UX development is perfect.
 It's what you like and there is a market.
-As for your other skills use them as secondary services for customer retention. </p>
+As for your other skills use them as secondary services for customer retention.

-<p>I.e you deliver a design, now you can ask the customer if they need it developed. </p>
+I.e you deliver a design, now you can ask the customer if they need it developed.

-<p>If your work was good and the customer likes you, then you just saved them time and you secured another project. </p>
+If your work was good and the customer likes you, then you just saved them time and you secured another project.

-<p>Hope that helps!</p>
+Hope that helps!

 ## Answer 474